Installation

 ⚠️

-You may be tempted to use import.meta.glob() to retrieve the metadata of all your pages, but we discourage this approach: loading all markdown files at once contradicts Vite's lazy-transpiling approach and it would, therefore, significantly slow down development speed.
+You may be tempted to use import.meta.glob() to retrieve the metadata of all pages, but we discourage this approach: loading all markdown files at once contradicts Vite's lazy-transpiling approach and it would, therefore, significantly slow down development speed.

 With a metadata.js file